bdwilliamson/paramedic_supplementary/README.md

 ## Code directory

-We have separated our code further into two sub-directories based on the two main objectives of the manuscript:

-1. Numerical experiments to evaluate the operating characteristics of our proposed method under varying data-generating mechanisms.
-2. An analysis of 127 taxa sampled from the vaginal microbiome of 55 women.

-Within each sub-directory, we further subdivide the code into an R directory (hosting all of the R code for the analysis) and a shell directory (hosting all of the code for batch submission to a high-performance cluster computing environment).
-All analyses were performed on a Linux cluster using the Slurm batch scheduling system.
-If you use a difference batch scheduling system, the individual code files are flagged with the line where you can change batch variables.
-If you prefer to run the analyses locally, you may -- however, these analyses will then take a large amount of time.
+This directory contains all R and bash scripts necessary to run the numerical experiments and replicate the data analyses.

 ## Stan directory

-This directory contains all Stan code necessary to run the numerical experiments.
+This directory contains all Stan code necessary to run the numerical experiments and replicate the data analyses.

 -----